 Florence as a whole is a safe city and is probably much safer than most American cities.
 However, when you travel to a foreign country it is best to be extra vigilant and aware of your surroundings.
 The more alert you are to your environment, the less vulnerable you are.

-There is very little violent crime in Florence and most criminal activity is in the form of petty thievery.
+There is very little violent crime in Florence and most criminal activity is in the form of petty theft.
 Purses and wallets are stolen regularly from tourists and students.
 It is important to be aware that thieves in Florence, in particular gypsies, are trained professionals.
 Do not let them or their children near your pockets or purses (avoid carrying an open purse if possible).
 This is not meant to alarm you, only to inform you to pay attention and keep track of your belongings.

 - go to the website of the Italian Ministry of Interior